 Many judges do not have a technical background.
-However, the Seoul Central District Court (where most patent infringement actions in Korea are filed) has three panels that consist of judges with particular expertise in IP matters and several technical advisers (who previously served as KIPO patent or trial examiners for at least 15 years) who assist them in understanding the technology at issue.
+However, the Seoul Central District Court (where most patent infringement actions in Korea are filed) has three panels of IP-specialised judges and has been recognised as the district court with the most expertise in IP matters.
+It has several technical advisers with at least 15 years of experience as KIPO patent or trial examiners who provide assistance to the judges in understanding the technology at issue.

 Are cases decided by one judge, a panel of judges or a jury?

 Patent infringement cases where plaintiffs seek an injunction – either alone or in addition to other remedies – are decided by a panel of three judges at the district court level.
 There is no jury system for patent infringement actions.

 What role do expert witnesses play in the proceedings?